 Dental plaque buildup is a very common issue in the United States.
 In fact, gum disease caused by dental plaque is among the most common diseases around the world!
 Hundreds of million of people suffer from both gum disease and periodontitis, the more advanced and more dangerous form of gum disease, but that doesn’t mean you have to as well.
-Periodontal therapy from Distinctive Dentistry on Maitland gives your smile a second chance.
-Contact our office to get started on your periodontal maintenance and get your oral health back on track!
+Periodontal therapy in Altamonte Springs, FL at Distinctive Dentistry on Maitland gives your smile a second chance.
+Contact our dental office to get started on your periodontal maintenance and get your oral health back on track!

 After enough dental plaque has built up on the teeth and gums, the bacteria inside that plaque begins breaking down both enamel and the connective tissue holding teeth in place.
 As this occurs, your gums become increasingly inflamed, leading them to pull away from your teeth and develop spaces in between them known as pockets.
 As these pockets form, plaque and food debris will fill these spaces more easily.
 Without treatment, gum disease can cause permanent bone and tooth loss.

 If caught early, gum disease can be treated with a professional cleaning and improved at-home oral hygiene.
 If the infection is caught too late, scaling and root planing will likely be needed.
 Scaling is the process of removing plaque and tartar from areas below and above the gum line.
 These areas cannot be reached with brushing and flossing alone.